nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-DuckStorage.md

 - The pinion gear will need to have some way to "mesh" with the the rack that is mounted on the side of the trailer.
 In order to prevent it from coming off the rack, the team will 3D print an enclosure to ensure the pinion gear stays on the rack.
 The 3D model below shows this feature in more detail.
 - The omni-wheel on the back of the trailer should be attached such that the gap between the bottom of the back wall of the trailer and the playing field is not large enough that a duck or part of a duck could get jammed in the space and cause extra resistance on the robot's locomotion subsystem.
 - This system will affect the path taken along the playing field as well as the time constraints, analyzed below.
-- The final constraint comes from the ethical consideration of a pinching hazard near the drawer and lock-style solenoid system.
-We will design the system so that the drawer slides are not directly exposed to the open, which would create a pinching hazard.
+- The final constraint comes from the ethical consideration of a pinching hazard near the rack and pinion and lock-style solenoid system.
+We will design the system so that the rack and pinion are not directly exposed to the open, which would create a pinching hazard.

 ## Electrical Schematic